googlemaps/android-maps-compose/README.md

 dependencies {
     implementation 'com.google.maps.android:maps-compose:3.1.1'

-    // Optionally, you can include the Compose utils library for Clustering, etc. implementation 'com.google.maps.android:maps-compose-utils:3.1.1'
+    // Optionally, you can include the Compose utils library for Clustering,
+    // Street View metadata checks, etc.
+    implementation 'com.google.maps.android:maps-compose-utils:3.1.1'

     // Optionally, you can include the widgets library for ScaleBar, etc.